NoahAaronBurton/my-weather-app/README.md

 [![Product Name Screen Shot][product-screenshot]](./assets/imgs/screenshot.png)

-<p>Use this site to keep track of your work day.
-Your entries will be saved to local storage when you click the blue save button.</p>
+<p>Search for a city to receive it's current weather data and a five day forecast.
+Your searches will be stored in the history, even between sessions.
+Weather data provided by OpenWeather API.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>